Payment card breach at nearly 1,200 hotels in the US.

 This was a pretty sophisticated hack.
 You still need to be aware of the more simple attempts to steal your credit/debit card information.

-• Before you insert your card into an ATM, grip the surround of the card slot and give it a reasonable pull to see if it comes away.
+- Before you insert your card into an ATM, grip the surround of the card slot and give it a reasonable pull to see if it comes away.
 If it does, leave the dodgy card slot on the ground, then walk away and report the issue to the bank immediately.
-Check out this video for how to do this.

-• In a shop, where the card terminal is on a stand on the counter, check it carefully before inserting your card.
-Make sure that the keypad on the terminal fits perfectly, because as this video shows, it is so quick and easy to fit a dodgy keypad.
+- In a shop, where the card terminal is on a stand on the counter, check it carefully before inserting your card.
+Make sure that the keypad on the terminal fits perfectly, as it is so quick and easy to fit a dodgy keypad.